LibraryOfCongress/concordia/static-pages/for-educators.md

-title: Make your Mark - Educators Resources
+title: Make your Mark - Resources for Educators

 Make Your Mark provides students of all ages with opportunities to explore unique historical documents from the collections of the Library of Congress.